fbohz/fbohz.github.io/_posts/2020-06-08-react_basics_refresher.markdown

 1. `constructor()`: Called first.
 Allows the class to have access to lifecycle components.
 Here is where you declare your state.
 2. `render()`: Render is called next to display HTML.
 3. `componentDidMount()`: This lifecycle component when component is mounted good when calling fetch requests.
 This will cause a re-render so `render()` gets called again.
+This runs every time you refresh the page.
 4. `componentDidUpdate`: Any updates brings your component to updating phase.
 React here selectively changes parts of the DOM and it *doesn't remount the component*. `componentDidUpdate` is called after update.
 Here you can do additional fetch calls as you compare prev and new props. [**Read more**](https://reactjs.org/docs/react-component.html#componentdidupdate).

 Other lifecycle methods: